 Students majoring in biotechnology are required to perform a research project in the laboratory of a faculty member/scientist, and to prepare a senior thesis describing their research project.
-A 2.50 institutional grade-point average is required to remain in the program.
+A 2.50 institutional grade-point average is required to graduate from the program.

 Note: Students must meet the universityís general education requirements as well as the curriculum requirements in effect at the time of entrance into a program.

 A minor in biotechnology requires satisfactory completion of 21 credits in the following courses.
 A minimum of eight credits must be taken at NDSU.